Bedroom count

 Property type

-Studios in Long Beach rent for around $2,200/month, 1-bedrooms for $2,700/month, and 2-bedrooms for $3,550/month, with 4+ bedrooms reaching $8,200/month.
+Studios in Long Beach rent for about $2,200/month, 1-bedrooms around $2,775/month, and 2-bedrooms near $3,500/month, with 3-bedrooms at $4,250/month and 4+ bedrooms reaching $8,200/month.
+These ranges reflect the variety of options available to renters by bedroom count.

 Median rent in Long Beach